MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 ## Changing the scope of search

 When you create a new site in SharePoint Online today, and type into the search box, you're taken to the Microsoft Search results page.
-This page shows results from your current site by default and allows you to expand the scope of your search to the hub that the current site is associated with (if there's one), or to the whole organization.
+By default the result page shows results from your current site.
+You can expand the scope of your search to the hub that the current site is associated with, if associated to one, or to the whole organization.

 The scope the search box uses, by default, depends on type of site.